 Double beam spectrophotometer

-In this, a fraction of light coming from the monochromator device divides into two beams; one falls onto the reference sample and the other onto the test sample.
-Its mechanism is more or less similar to single beam spectrophotometer but differs when the dual mirrors divide a single beam of light into two.
+In this, a fraction of light coming from the monochromator device parts into two beams.
+One falls onto the reference sample and the other onto the test sample.
+Its mechanism is more or less similar to single beam spectrophotometer but differs in a fact that the dual mirrors divide a single beam of light into two.

 One beam of light passes from the test sample to the photocell and the other passes from the reference sample to another photocell.
 A photocell detects the amount of light transmitted or absorbed and gives the reading on the display meter.